swiftlang/swift-evolution/proposals/0289-result-builders.md

 An expression statement which does not perform an assignment is transformed as follows:

-* If the result builder type declares the `buildExpression` function-building method, the transformation calls it, passing the expression-statement as a single unlabeled argument.
+* If the result builder type declares the `buildExpression` result-building method, the transformation calls it, passing the expression-statement as a single unlabeled argument.
 This call expression is hereafter used as the expression statement.
 This call is type-checked together with the statement-expression and may influence its type.

 *  The statement-expression is used to initialize a unique variable of the statement-expression's result type, as if by `let v = <expression>`.
 This variable is treated as a partial result of the containing block.
 References to this variable are type-checked independently from it so that they do not affect the type of the expression.